Preventing Altitude Sickness when Climbing Kilimanjaro

 You may also come across data giving percentage numbers for how many people develop dangerous altitude sickness symptoms at certain heights, and the numbers may look scary.

-You have to understand how reseachers get these numbers.
+You have to understand how researchers get these numbers:

 The difference during a Kilimanjaro climb is that hopefully you will NOT take yourself from sea level to 3500 metres that fast.